MarcoSutti/ml_projects/README.md

 ## 5. Predicting the stock market
 We use pandas *time series tools* to generate new indicators in our dataframe, and then we train a **linear regression** model to make predictions about the future prices of the S&P500 Index.

+## 6. Naive Bayes algorithm
+We use the **naive Bayes algorithm** to build a spam filter for SMS messages.